 The previous regulations required cables in escape routes to use metal fixings, in order to prevent premature collapse in the event of a fire, which may hinder escape and / or rescue attempts.

-In the 18th Edition wiring regulations, the requirement for metal cable supports has been extended to all cables throughout the whole installation or containment.
+In the 18th Edition wiring regulations, the requirement for metal cable supports has been extended to ALL cables throughout the whole installation or containment, not just in an escape route.
 This now precludes the use of non-metallic cable mounts, cable ties and trunking as the sole means of fixing cables to the building structure.
 The type of fixing required is not specified, but it must offer a high level of heat resistance, and therefore plastic and aluminium would not be considered acceptable.

 All businesses should take steps to review and, if required, replace cable fixings.